Sankarist Democratic Front

-Sankarist Democratic Front (French: Front Démocratique Sankariste, FDS) is a Sankarist political party in Burkina Faso.
+The Sankarist Democratic Front (Front Démocratique Sankariste, FDS) was a Sankarist political party in Burkina Faso.
 It was founded in June 2004 as a split from the Sankarist Pan-African Convention.
 It is led by Fidèle Meng-Néré Kientéga and Inoussa Kaboré.

+On 29 January 2026, all parties, including this one, were dissolved through decree by the junta government in Burkina Faso.